 The total number of registered motor vehicles shows continued and sustained growth over time.
 While the number of electric and hybrid vehicles registered in Queensland has risen significantly in the last 5 years, particularly passenger vehicles, they represent only 1% of all cars and light commercial vehicles.

 Emissions from motor vehicles are a function of many factors, but most importantly total travel, fleet mix and emission control technology and driving behaviour.

-- Major air pollutants
+- Major air pollutants from industry

 |National Pollutant Inventory (NPI)|